drshahizan/HPDP/portfolio/Hafizulshah/readme.md

 - Replacing keyboards for laptops
 - Replacing CMOS battery for desktops
 - Replacing power and volume buttons for smartphones
-- Setting up windows on new disk
+- Setting up Windows OS on new disk

 <br>